 Share trading is the process of buying and selling shares in a company.
 It is important to note that this process goes on between shareholders and has no accounting or bookkeeping impact on the company unless the shares are issued or purchased (see treasury stock) by the company.
 So for example, if a company issues shares at a price of 2.00 each, and shareholder A buys a 1,000 shares, then the company will receive 1,000 x 2.00 = 2,000 in cash.
 Ignoring any premium the company will make the following entry

 If the market value of the shares now rises to 5.00 per share and shareholder A sells to shareholder B, then shareholder B pays cash of 1,000 x 5.00 = 5,000 to shareholder A, and shareholder A has made a profit of 1,000 x (5.00 – 2.00) = 3,000, being the 5,000 they received less the 2,000 they paid for them.
-The company is not involved in this transaction and no bookkeeping entries are made.
+The company is not involved in this transaction and no bookkeeping entries are necessary.